rreybaut/rreybaut/README.md

 I focused on webdesign for brands and agencies.
 <br>
 <br>
-I recently attended Le Wagon Web Developer bootcamp batch #1056 in Nice, France.
+I recently attended <a href="https://www.lewagon.com">🚂 Le Wagon</a>
+ Web Developer bootcamp batch #1056 in Nice, France.
 <br>

 I'm a regular 🛹 skateboarder, a 🇯🇵 manga addict and love 🍥 cooking.